Patloni

 Patloni / Patlauni is a village in Mahavan tehsil of Mathura district.
 It is very big village having population 10000.
 This village is business hub and centric location of nearby villages.
 It has educational institutions, co-operative societies, post office, cold storages, bank, water overhead tank and other facilities too.

 Many native citizens of Patloni are government officers, defense officers, educationalist, industrialist and big political figures.

-Professor Dr. D K Gautam (Kishori Raman Degree College) is from this village Patlauni.

-Professor Dinesh Kumar Gautam is an internationally known Scientist in the field of Electronics Technology.
-He was born and brought up in this Patlauni village.

-And from this village Akhil Gautam, the grandson of Late Shri Shivnandan Gautam (Baspuria), is working as a lieutenant in the Indian Army, who has got the distinction of joining the Indian Army (NDA) at the age of 17.